 Is there anything worse than the appearance of rust on your bike or any other chrome surface for that matter!
 Rust isn’t just unsightly but can also damage your bike!
 In this guide we take a look at how to remove rust from chrome.
 Below you will find a few easy ways to clean rust of chrome surfaces be that a bike or a table using some different solutions.

 When the chrome plating on your bike has been scratched or damaged, it can leave the metal bare, which reacts with the moisture and oxygen in the air causing unwanted rust.
-Well, fear not bicycle enthusiasts as WD-40® Multi-Use is great for loosening and removing excessive surface rust.
+Well, fear not bicycle enthusiasts as WD-40® Multi-Use is great for loosening and removing excessive surface rust from chrome.
 The unique formula of WD-40 Multi-Use helps eradicate corrosion from metals such as iron, stainless steel, and chrome without further damaging the surface of the metal or even removing the paint.

 So, how do you clean rust off chrome?